 There a few common causes for hyper-salivation, so let's take a look at the top five:

-Allergies and Sinusitis: Immune related distress and sinusitis can most certainly be a trigger for hyper-salivation.
+- Allergies and Sinusitis: Immune related distress and sinusitis can most certainly trigger hyper-salivation.
 Speak with your allergist for suggestions or alternative therapies if your child is recently experiencing problems.